Witiko/doctoral-thesis/defense.md

-The answer is that whereas Faiss and Annoy are low-dimensional dense vector databases, the soft cosine measure is a sparse retrieval technique, where both the query and the documents are represented as high-dimensional sparse vector coordinates, where every nonzero coordinate represents a single word or mathematical symbol from the query or the document.
-Now, there is a gray zone between about 1% and 50% non-zeros in the vector coordinates where it is not clear whether it is more efficient to handle them as sparse or dense, but here the non-zero coordinates for most documents will be a fraction of a percent.
+The answer is that whereas Faiss and Annoy are low-dimensional dense vector databases, the soft cosine measure is a sparse retrieval technique, where both the query and the documents are represented as high-dimensional sparse vector coordinates and every nonzero coordinate represents a single word or mathematical symbol from the query or the document.
+Now, there is a gray zone between about 1\% and 50\% non-zeros in the vector coordinates where it is not clear whether it is more efficient to handle them as sparse or dense, but here the non-zero coordinates for most documents will be a fraction of a percent.
-Not only would it be extremely inefficient, but we would be unable to fit into memory.
+This would be not only extremely time-inefficient, but also space-inefficient.
 Imagine a small corpus of 1 million documents.
 According to Heaps' law, the dictionary will contain approximately 100,000 terms, which amounts to a matrix of 1 million times 100,000 floats, which amounts to about 400GiB RAM.

 Therefore, we would need a sparse vector database.
 These are much more rare, but in sparse retrieval, we typically use inverted indices such as Apache